© dona bozzi

 Back home: an email from our registry, advised: “We are busy updating a few systems and processes including our membership.
 We have recently had some complaints about your conduct in the field.
 Having revised the details, we feel that you are not meeting the Code of Conduct you had signed up to when you joined the FFR, the reason being damaging a hotel room, and attempting to have a colleague arrested.
 As such, we think it best that we disable your membership for the time being”.
 After the “time being” we recontacted the Register for reapplication, whereby they advised that it was not a suspension, but a removal.

-Sami, our real fixer at the AMC, confirmed not to worry, that foreign journalists are often suspected to be spies.
+Sami, our real fixer at the AMC, confirmed later on not to worry, that indeed foreign journalists in Syria are often suspected to be spies.

 I can tweet now but I might not do it forever. please save my daughter’s life and others. this is a call from a father.